michaelchapman/docs/acceptable-use.md

 # CLIMB-COVID Acceptable Use Policy

 Use of the CLIMB-COVID system is bound by:
-* The conditions of the COG-UK data access agreement [Add link].
+* The conditions of the COG-UK Consortium Agreement.
 * The overall [CLIMB Big Data Acceptable Use Policy](https://discourse.climb.ac.uk/t/climb-big-data-terms-and-conditions-for-users-may-2020/1236)
 * Your employer's own acceptable use, security and data management policies.

 Depending on your role in the consortium, you will be able to contribute data and / or access data collected by COG-UK for analysis. **You must comply with these policies at all times when carrying out your work for the consortium.** COG-UK has been able to assemble a rich dataset to allow research into SARS-CoV-2.
 Our continued ability to do this depends on everyone using this appropriately.

 The key requirements are summarised below but it is your responsibility to familiarise yourself with the relevant policies.
-If in doubt please read the [documentation](https://docs.covid19.climb.ac.uk/), speak to your site lead or email [COG-UK email].
+If in doubt please read the [documentation](https://docs.covid19.climb.ac.uk/), speak to your site lead or email [COGUK_DataAccess@medschl.cam.ac.uk](mailto:COGUK_DataAccess@medschl.cam.ac.uk).

 ## Key requirements for use of CLIMB-COVID